HumanSignal/label-studio/docs/source/guide/storage.md

 ### Working with Binary Large OBjects (BLOBs)

-> Starting in Label Studio 1.0.0 you can only configure cloud storage from the Label Studio UI because the settings are per-project.

 When you store BLOBs in your S3 bucket (like images or audio files), you might want to use them as is, by generating URLs pointing to those objects (e.g. `gs://my-s3-bucket/image.jpg`)

+Label Studio lets you generate input tasks with corresponding URLs when you set up cloud storage sync in the Label Studio UI.
+Set the **treat every bucket object as a source file** option to true when setting up the cloud storage.

-Label Studio lets you generate input tasks with corresponding URLs automatically.
-You can do this by specifying `--source-params` when launching the app:
+For versions of Label Studio earlier than 1.0.0, you can generate task URLs from the command line by specifying `--source-params` when launching the app:

 ```bash
 label-studio start my_project --init --source s3 --source-path my-s3-bucket --source-params "{\"data_key\": \"my-object-tag-$value\", \"use_blob_urls\": true, \"regex\": ".*"}"